pivotal-cf/pivotal-ui/CONTRIBUTING.md

 If you are adding a new React component, please modify the files in `src/pivotal-ui-react/[component name]`.

+Write your components in `library/src/pivotal-ui-react/[component name]/[component name].js`.

+Write your hologram docs for React in `styleguide/docs/react/[component name]/[component name].js`.

+Many components do not have new css, if they do:

-Write your components and javadocs in `styleguide/src/pivotal-ui-react/[component name]/[component name].js`.
+Write css for your components in `library/src/pivotal-ui/components/[component name]/[component name].js`.

-Write your hologram docs and any css in `styleguide/src/pivotal-ui/components/[component name]/[component name].scss`.
+Write hologram docs for your css in `styleguide/docs/css/[component name]/[component name].scss`.

 Write your tests in `library/spec/pivotal-ui-react/[component name]/[component name]_spec.js`.
 In the library folder, run `gulp jasmine-react` to test in the browser or `gulp jasmine-react-ci` to test headlessly with PhantomJS.